Quick Links

 |

 Today in the Gospel we hear how the apostles Peter, James and John were given a glimpse of Christ’s glory on the Mount of the Transfiguration - the same glimpse of glory that we are all given when we gather for the Mass, for in and through the sacred mysteries of the Eucharist we ascend to the heavenly places where, with Angels and Archangels and all the host of heaven, we worship the Beloved Son of God who sits at the right hand of the Father.
 God, the Holy Spirit, gathers us into the cloud of his glory.
 We listen to him in the scriptures.
 We feed on him in the Sacrament of the altar.
-No wonder the disciples “kept silence.”
-“Master,
+No wonder the disciples “kept silence” and then proclaimed “Master, it is wonderful for us to be here.”

 |

 Holy Week and Easter are the climax of the Christian liturgical year.
 The time of the Passion and Resurrection is proceeded by Lent, a lengthy period of preparation for these saving and illuminating mysteries.
 Lent is a time of penitence.
 It is a time for us to examine our conscience and seek reconciliation with the Lord.
 Lent is also a time for spiritual growth and enlightenment.
 In Lent we are invited to listen, and respond, ever more faithfully to the voice of God.
 Lent also commemorates Israel’s liberation from slavery in Egypt and their forty years of wandering in the wilderness.
 Lent relates this to our own spiritual journey, to our liberation, our pilgrimage, our feeding on divine manna and of our meeting with God.
 And, as we see from today’s Gospel, Lent also recalls the forty days that Jesus spent in the desert during which he contended with Satan, the tempter.
-And our Lent must be a period of fighting against temptation.
+Our Lent must be a period of fighting against temptation.
 From this one can see that Lent is a very rich, a very deep mixture of elements which serve to purify and enlighten us.
 During the time of Lent the Church leads us towards the radiant glory of the Paschal feast.
-The more serious our Lenten preparation has been, the deeper we shall enter into the mystery of Easter and gather its fruits.
+The more serious our Lenten preparation has been, the deeper we shall enter the joyful mystery of Easter and gather its fruits.

 |